 Letters of support are required from each organization listed in your application as a sponsoring organization and contributing toward the required minimum of 50% in matching cash and/or in-kind contributions.

-Only those contributions identified in letters of support that originate from sponsoring organizations and that are signed by someone with signing authority for the organization will count toward the required 50% matching funds.
+Only those contributions identified in letters of support that originate from sponsoring organizations and are signed by someone with signing authority for the organization will count toward the required 50% matching funds.
 Amounts appearing in letters of support from individuals will not be used in this calculation, even if an individual is confirming that they are contributing from their own personal grants or regardless of their signing authority.
-The letters have to come from the sponsoring organization itself, not from individuals who have been awarded grants.
+The letters must come from the sponsoring organization itself, not from individuals who have been awarded grants.

 If overall support totals less than the required 50% in matching contributions, the application could be deemed ineligible.